 Yes, when we have the time.
-At the moment, our programme is full and we have to focus on what we have already commissioned.
-We have an area on our website which advises authors when we are open for unsolicited material.
+At the moment, our program is full and we have to focus on what we have already commissioned.
+We have an area on our website which advises authors when we are open to unsolicited material.

 If someone has an idea for a book, are you interested in pitches or only finished stories?

 The story does not have to be finished, but it does need to be sufficiently well developed for the quality of its language and the strength of the characterization to be apparent.